 Congratulations!
 You now have a homepage on the web, a stunning site that represents you and what you do.

 Before you pat yourself on the back (or pour yourself a drink), you want to make sure the world can see your site, too.
 So, quick: Add a link to it on your LinkedIn, Twitter bio, email signature, or anywhere else you have a presence on the web.
 Put the URL on your resume so hiring managers can learn more about you.
-Post updates to LinkedIn and Twitter that you just finished it to start generating some traffic (or tweet at me—I’d love to see it!).
+Post updates to LinkedIn and Twitter that you just finished it to start generating some traffic.

 And that’s that—in just under an hour, you have your very own professional website up and running!
-If you decide down the road that you want more, sign up for our email class on creating a full-blown site, or check out more articles on personal websites.
+If you decide down the road that you want more, check out more articles on personal websites.